 - The world has been dragged trillions of miles off course and major characters have been turned into bologna or had their organs replaced with household objects, and yet virtually every episode starts as though nothing unusual has happened.
 Again, there are occasional callbacks.

 Dib: I helped you when we were turning into bologna.

 Zim: YOU'RE MAKING THAT UP!

-The Simpsons has an interesting trend in having mostly Negative Continuity with the occasional Continuity Nod.
+- The Simpsons has an interesting trend in having mostly negative continuity with the occasional Continuity Nod.
 Characters will often comment on a previous episode's events, such as Homer's Mr. Plow job when he took off Flanders's roof to use as a snow plow, or Mr. Burns and Krusty the Clown not recognizing Homer and Bart, even if someone points out all the major things they've done to them.
 It doesn't usually affect the plot for that episode other than a joke.

 Mr. Burns: I'm sure your replacement will be able to handle everything.
 Who is he, anyway?

 Smithers: Uh, Homer Simpson, sir — one of your organ banks from sector 7-G. All the recent events of your life have revolved around him in some way.